 At Harrison Middleton University there are many ways to transfer credits and earn credit for your professional, military, and volunteer experience.

-Harrison Middleton University considers American Council on Education (ACE) credit recommendations and other credit for prior learning options for transfer to degree programs.
+Harrison Middleton University’s transfer credit policy follows the guidance of the Joint Statement on the Transfer and Award of Credit from the American Association of Collegiate Registrars and Admissions Officers (AACRAO), American Council on Education (ACE), and the Council for Higher Education Accreditation (CHEA).
+Harrison Middleton University considers ACE’s credit recommendations and other credit for prior learning options for transfer to degree programs.
 Students who have received ACE credit recommendations for training completed through the military, an employer, a federal or state agency, or a non-profit association, may be able to obtain transfer credit at Harrison Middleton University.

 Policy on Awarding Transfer and Extra-Institutional Credit

-Harrison Middleton University reserves the right to accept or reject any or all academic credits offered for transfer.
+While Harrison Middleton University reserves the right to accept or reject any or all academic credits offered for transfer, HMU’s policies aim to maximize the amount of credits students can transfer into their programs.

 Master of Arts